 XA_RECOVER_ADMINprivilege, which is expected to be granted only to administrative users who have need for it.
 This might be the case, for example, for administrators of an XA application if it has crashed and it is necessary to find outstanding transactions started by the application so they can be rolled back.
 This privilege requirement does not affect normal commit or rollback of an XA transaction because the user who started it knows its XID.

-Argument suitability checking was improved for these spatial functions:
+Argument suitability checking was improved for these spatial functions that test geometry relationships:

 MBRWithin().
-For more information, see Spatial Relation Functions That Use Object Shapes, and MySQL-Specific Spatial Relation Functions That Use Minimum Bounding Rectangles (MBRs).
+For more information, see Spatial Relation Functions That Use Object Shapes, and Spatial Relation Functions That Use Minimum Bounding Rectangles.

 --do-test-listoption for mysql-test-run.pl accepts an argument for a file containing tests one per line.
 Lines in the file are now accepted in any of the following formats: